vilemduha/blendercam/scripts/addons/docs/index.rst

 :doc:`overview` offers a guide to the addon files and how they relate to one another.

-:doc:`styleguide` gives tips on editors, linting, formatting etc.
+:doc:`style` gives tips on editors, linting, formatting etc.

 :doc:`testing` has information on how to run and contribute to the Test Suite.